-Your Aadhaar number is a very important part of your identity in India.
+Your Aadhaar number is a crucial aspect of your identity in India.
 It helps you access many useful services and ensures that your identity is unique.
-Because it’s so important, it’s natural to wonder how your personal details are kept safe and private.
-This guide will help you understand how the Unique Identification Authority of India (UIDAI) works hard to protect your information and what simple steps you can take to keep your Aadhaar secure.
+Because it’s so important, it’s natural to question how your personal details are kept safe and private.
+This guide will help you understand how the Unique Identification Authority of India (UIDAI) is committed to protecting your information and what simple steps you can take to keep your Aadhaar secure.

 Understanding Your Unique Aadhaar Number